Amazon

 A report by C't states: "Using these files, it was fairly easy to identify the person involved and his female companion; weather queries, first names, and even someone's last name enabled us to quickly zero in on his circle of friends.
 Public data from Facebook and Twitter rounded out the picture."

-The person whose data was mistakenly shared was described as being "audibly shocked" when the magazine got in touch to say what had happened, and how they had identified him.
+The person whose data was mistakenly shared was described as "audibly shocked" when the magazine got in touch to say what had happened and how they had identified him.
 "He started going through everything he and his friends had asked Alexa and wondered what secrets they might have revealed.
 He also confirmed that we had correctly identified his girlfriend," the report adds.

-This embarrassing failure for Amazon comes after it was revealed in May that a conversation between a couple in Portland, Oregon was accidentally sent to a random person in their contacts list by an Alexa device which mistakenly thought it was being asked to do so.
+This embarrassing failure for Amazon comes after it was revealed in May that a conversation between a couple in Portland, Oregon, was accidentally sent to a random person in their contacts list by an Alexa device which mistakenly thought it was being asked to do so.

-In 2017, just as it went on sale, a fault Google Home Mini - which uses the Google Assistant instead of Alexa - was found to have recorded almost constantly since being switched on.
+In 2017, just as it went on sale, a faulty Google Home Mini - which uses the Google Assistant instead of Alexa - was found to have recorded almost constantly since being switched on.
 Like Alexa devices, the Home Mini has sent all of these erroneous recordings to Google's servers.

 Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Amazon Alexa enabled devices.